cipher387/osint_stuff_tool_collection/README.md

 </br><a href="https://github.com/lettapp/ytcs"><img alt="Github Icon" class="github-follow-button" src="https://img.shields.io/github/stars/lettapp/ytcs?style=social"></a> </br><a href='https://github.com/lettapp/ytcs'>Ytcs</a> — google chrome extension to search YouTube comments without leaving the site (link to source code)
 </br><a href="https://chrome.google.com/webstore/detail/ycs-youtube-comment-searc/pmfhcilikeembgbiadjiojgfgcfbcoaa/related">YouTube Comment Search Chrome Extension</a>
+</br><a href='https://github.com/jdepoix/youtube-transcript-api'>YouTube Transcript API</a> — Get the transcript/subtitles for a given #YouTube video (by ID from adress bar).
+It also works for automatically generated subtitles and supports translating subtitles.
+</br><a href='https://chrome.google.com/webstore/detail/jump-cutter/lmppdpldfpfdlipofacekcfleacbbncp/related'>Jump Cutter</a> — An extension for those who watch university lectures on #YouTube and want to save their time.
+It identifies chunks where the lecturer writes silently on the board (or is just silent) and plays them back at double speed...
+</br><a href='https://chrome.google.com/webstore/detail/youfilter-–-youtube-advan/lnlanlnejphdbhplbgokklmgfbjphigi/related?hl=ru'>YouFilter – YouTube Advanced Search Filter</a> — An extension that displays #YouTube search results in a table with very detailed information about each video (including quick links to the channel owner's contacts).
+It's can to download the results in CSV.